rogerburtonpatel/vml/tex/padl/plan.md

+GOALS:
+- REALLY strong examples: Stephanie: "Examples can make or break a paper."

 0 abstract : 1 par
 - PM is good and well studied.
 But extensions to PM are hard to get to work
   together: only in 2023 did GHC get or-patterns, OCaml still doesn't have